1970 Alabama Senate election

 The 1970 Alabama Senate election took place on Tuesday, November 3, 1970, to elect 35 representatives to serve four-year terms in the Alabama Senate.
-The result was an electoral wipeout, as all 35 candidates elected were members of the Democratic Party.
 Every single seat was won by a white male Democrat.
 In the previous general election, one Republican, Leland Childs, was elected, but had unsuccessfully sought re-election as a Democrat.

 The Democratic primaries were held on May 5 with runoffs on June 2, which candidates had until February 28 to qualify for.
 Neither the Republican Party nor the NDPA held primaries for state office, instead opting to nominate by party convention.
 The Republican convention took place in Birmingham on July 17.

 This was the last state senate election in Alabama before a 1973 federal court order mandated a new legislative map with single-member districts.
 At this point, the state had used a mixed system of single-member and multi-member districts to allocate seats in the legislature, all based on pre-existing county lines.